Region

 Cassandra Kelly AM

-Cassandra is a global business leader, accomplished chair, and experienced director with over 25 years of board experience, including more than 15 years as chair.
-With a career spanning investment banking, public policy, and international advisory, she brings deep expertise in strategy, governance, technology, and stakeholder engagement.
+Cassandra is a global business leader, accomplished chair, and experienced director with more than 25 years of board experience, including over 15 years as chair.
+She brings deep expertise in technology, strategy, governance, and stakeholder engagement, underpinned by a career spanning investment banking, public policy, and international advisory.

-She is the Co-Founder and former CEO of Pottinger, an award-winning global strategic advisory firm, and currently serves as Chair of the Treasury Corporation of Victoria.
-She is also a Director of Advance Global Australians (AMER), empowering and championing Australians around the world.
-Cassandra's earlier leadership roles include positions at GMAC Commercial Mortgage, Deutsche Bank, and McKinsey.
+As co-founder and former CEO of Pottinger, an award-winning global strategic advisory firm, Cassandra led transformational cross-border deals and advised governments and corporates on growth and innovation.
+She is currently Chair of the Treasury Corporation of Victoria and a Director of Global Australians.
+Her earlier leadership roles include GMAC Commercial Mortgage, Deutsche Bank, and McKinsey.

-Cassandra is a founding member of the Global Tech Panel and advises global institutions and governments on innovation, AI governance, and digital inclusion.
-She has spoken at international forums including the G20, NATO, and the European and African Unions.
+Cassandra is a founding member of the Global Tech Panel and advises governments and institutions worldwide on innovation, AI governance, and digital inclusion.
+She has addressed international forums including the G20, NATO, and the European Union.
+She has also engaged directly with ministers of the African Union Peace and Security Council.

-She was appointed a Member of the Order of Australia in recognition of her transformative contributions to executive leadership, business, and gender equity.
-She also advises and coaches global decision-makers, including CEOs and senior government leaders, through private advisory and targeted leadership programs.
+Appointed a Member of the Order of Australia for her transformative contributions to executive leadership and business, Cassandra also mentors and coaches global decision-makers, including CEOs and senior government leaders.

 Joining The Fred Hollows Foundation reflects her belief in dignity through access.
 She is honoured to contribute to restoring sight and advancing the democratisation of health outcomes worldwide.